regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 (🔒) Select your name tag color!

 ### **`#quiet-garden-🌷`** (_proposed_)
-A quiet room for inactive members.
-This is the only room visible to inactive members.
+A quiet room for inactive members. _React_ with a 👍 in this room to become a Visitor or Member again.

 ## Regenerative Agriculture